hrfee/jfa-go-wiki/content/docs/dev.md

 Prefix each of these with `make DEBUG=on `:
 * `all` will download deps and build everything.
 The executable and data will be placed in `build`.
 This is only necessary the first time.
+* `quick` skips a couple steps, namely `npm`, `swagger`, and `email` to make things a bit quicker when you're not working on that sorta stuff.
 * `npm` will download all node.js build-time dependencies.
 * `compile` will only compile go code into the `build/jfa-go` executable.
 * `typescript` will compile typescript w/ sourcemaps into `build/data/web/js`.
 * `bundle-css` will bundle CSS and place it in `build/data/web/css`.
-  * `inline` will inline the css and javascript used in the single-file crash report webpage.
+* `inline-css` will inline the css and javascript used in the single-file crash report webpage.
 * `configuration` will generate the `config-base.json` (used to render settings in the web ui) and `config-default.ini` and put them in `build/data`.
 * `email` will compile email mjml, and copy the text versions in to `build/data`.
 * `swagger`: generates swagger documentation for the API.
+* `variants-html` will copy over html files and runs the `missings-colors.js` script to insert missing dark mode tags.
-* `copy` will copy iconography, html, language files and static data into `build/data`.
+* `copy` will copy iconography, language files and other static data into `build/data`.

 ## Environment variables